django-wiki/django-nyt/README.md

 Other things for your TODO list:

- * Provide your users with options to customize their subscriptions and notification preferences.
+ * Provide your users with options to customize their subscriptions and notification preferences
  * Customize contents of notification emails
  * Make the mail notification daemon script run `python manage.py notifymail --daemon`
- * Put calls to `notify(...)` where ever necessary.
+ * Put calls to `notify(...)` where ever necessary

 Docs
 -----